Introduction to Spring Boot Versions

 - JUnit

 - Data Size Support: With this release, they support metadata and easy format.
-If a property wants to declare its size then it can use org.springframework.util.unit.data size.
+If a property wants to declare its size, it can use org.springframework.util.unit.data size.

 - Logging: They have configured loggers in the one-shot.
-Like we can configure tomcat group which will do Catalina, coyote, and tomcat logger in one single shot.
+We can configure the Tomcat group, which will do Catalina, coyote, and Tomcat logger in one single shot.

-- Task Execution: We can create custom ThreadPoolTaskExecutor by using TaskExecutorBuilder. in this version of spring it provides auto-configuration for task executor.
+- Task Execution: We can create a custom ThreadPoolTaskExecutor by using TaskExecutorBuilder.
+This version of spring provides auto-configuration for task executors.

 - Kafka Streams Support: They now provide auto-configuration for Kafka support by declaring org.apache.Kafka:Kafka-streams dependency.

-- Spring JDBC Support: Now spring boot will automatically configure JDBC when we provide the necessary dependencies on the classpath.
-Or we can also include them by using single dependency spring-boot-starter-data-jdbc.
+- Spring JDBC Support: Now, spring boot will automatically configure JDBC when we provide the necessary dependencies on the classpath.
+Or we can also include them by using a single dependency spring-boot-starter-data-jdbc.

 7. v2.2

-- Performance Improvements: In this version, there are performance improvements by adding proxyBeanMethods into the class which contains @configuration annotation.
-We need to set this property as false like: proxyBeanMethods=false it the new attribute of @configuration annotation.
+- Performance Improvements: In this version, there are performance improvements by adding proxyBeanMethods into the class, which contains @configuration annotation.
+We need to set this property as false, like proxyBeanMethods=false; it is the new attribute of the @configuration annotation.

-- They have reduced the time taken by @configuration property.
+- They have reduced the time taken by the @configuration property.

-- Now the beans which are related to the Actuator endpoint only be created if the given endpoint is exposed and enabled.
+- Now the beans related to the Actuator endpoint only be created if the given endpoint is exposed and enabled.

-- They also improved the condition for auto-configuration now code will no longer be configured if it is not in use.
+- They also improved the condition for auto-configuration; now, code will no longer be configured if it is not used.

-- Kubernetes: Now they can detect whether the application running on Kubernetes or not.
+- Kubernetes: Now, they can detect whether the application is running on Kubernetes or not.

 Conclusion

-So spring boot running on the latest version v2.2 with all new features where we can make our application as small services says microservices.
+So spring boot runs on the latest version, v2.2, with all new features to make our application a small service, says microservices.

 Recommended Articles